Merronam/SE_project/docs/index.rst

 data and gives the options to delete runs, informs about the data and allows merging pictures.

+wokrflow.py is a script that combines all of the functions and guides the user through the process.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section for installation information.

 Contents: